rahulrr-coder/WebWeaver/README.md

 # WebWeaver 🕸️

-WebWeaver is an intuitive website building platform that empowers non-technical users to create stunning websites through a drag-and-drop interface and pre-built templates.
-Just like a spider weaves its web, WebWeaver helps you weave your perfect website!
+WebWeaver is an intuitive website-building platform that empowers non-technical users to create stunning websites through a drag-and-drop interface and pre-built templates.
+Like a spider weaves its web, WebWeaver helps you weave your perfect website!

 ## 🌟 Features